Amazon Makes Subtle Change to Controversial App Logo

-Amazon recently made a slight update to their app logo for one very particular reason.
-According to The Verge, the company changed the appearance of the app logo, which they debuted in January, after some noted that it resembled a toothbrush-style mustache, one that Nazi dictator Adolf Hitler sported.
-Amazon stated that they made the change after listening to customer feedback after the logo was initially rolled out.
+Amazon has seemingly updated its mobile app icon after claims surfaced that it resembled the guise of Adolf Hitler.
+Per reports from The Verge, the company modified the appearance of its app logo, which it debuted in January after some perceived it to resemble a toothbrush-style mustache — one that Nazi dictator Hitler sported.
+Amazon states it made the alteration after listening to customer feedback following the logo's initial rollout.

-The Verge noted that the toothbrush-style mustache was popular in the early 1900s.
-However, after Hitler sported the same style of facial hair, that particular mustache style has forever been associated with him.
-In an effort to avoid any comparisons to the dictator, Amazon decided to subtly change its app logo.
+While The Verge further notes the toothbrush-style mustache was popular in the early 1900s, Hitler sported that particular mustache style, which will forever be associated with him.
+In an effort to avoid several comparisons to the dictator, Amazon decided to subtly change its app logo.
 The updated logo now features a two-toned piece of blue tape that adorns the top of the icon.
 An Amazon spokesperson released a statement about this update, which read, "Amazon is always exploring new ways to delight our customers.
-We designed the new icon to spark anticipation, excitement, and joy when customers start their shopping journey on their phone, just as they do when they see our boxes on their door step.”
+We designed the new icon to spark anticipation, excitement, and joy when customers start their shopping journey on their phone, just as they do when they see our boxes on their doorstep."

 lmao I completely missed that amazon quietly tweaked its new icon to make it look… less like hitler pic.twitter.com/Jh8UC8Yg3u— alex hern (@alexhern) March 1, 2021